 Wisconsin | None | 5 days to 6 months | 45 days to 1 year |

 The most common DUI punishment by state for a 1st offense is either up to one year or up to six months.
 States like Alabama, Arkansas, and Colorado have these typical penalties.
-Vermont is the only state where your first DUI can get you up to two years in jail.
+Vermont is the only state where your first DUI can get you up to two years in jail, while imprisonment time can go up to 2 and a half years in Massachusetts.
 Wisconsin and New Hampshire don’t have any jail time penalties for drunk driving.
 In Mississippi, first-time offenders get up to 48 hours in prison.

 The situation shifts when we focus on driving while intoxicated penalties for second-time offenders.
 Here, Hawaii and Nevada have the most lenient DUI laws by state.
 For the former, the maximum jail time stands at 30 days, while in the latter, it’s 180 days.
-As for strict states, we have New York (up to four years), Pennsylvania (up to five years), and South Carolina (up to three years).
+As for strict states, we have New York (up to four years), Pennsylvania (up to five years), and Oklahoma (up to five years).

 In Idaho, Oklahoma, and Texas, third-time offenders can get up to 10 years in jail.
 These are also the strictest penalties for drunk driving in the US.
 Most of the other states have maximum jail time of up to one or five years.
-Arizona is an exception with its lowest drunk driving penalties in the category.
-Here, the jail time on the table is 90 days or at least 180 days, depending on the circumstances.
+New Jersey is an exception with its lowest drunk driving penalties in the category.
+Here, the jail time on the table is 180 days.

 DUI Penalties by State – License Suspension and IID